‘Attack On Titan’ Season 2 Gets English Dub, Toonami Confirms April 29

 — Toonami News (@ToonamiNews) April 2, 2017

-Toonami has been responsible for bringing many anime fan favorites to the English-speaking community for the past years and we’ve been pleased to see Sword Art Online,Dragon Ball Z, Naruto, Akame Ga Kill,One Punch Man, and even the first season of Shingeki No Kyojin on the Adult Swim block.
-Bringing an English dub to the season 2 of Attack on Titan so soon could be penance for the long-overdue release of the anime’s update.
+Toonami has been responsible for bringing many anime fan favorites to the English-speaking community for the past years and we’ve been pleased to see Sword Art Online,Dragon Ball Z, Naruto, Akame Ga Kill,One Punch Man, and even the first season of Attack On Titan on the Adult Swim block.
+Bringing an English dub to the Season 2 of Attack on Titan so soon could be penance for the long-overdue release of the anime’s update.

-And speaking of penance, Crunchyrollhas also spotted an apology (of some sort) from the makers of AOT, published on one of the world’s largest financial newspaper.
+And speaking of penance, Crunchyroll has also spotted an apology (of some sort) from the makers of AOT, published on one of the world’s largest financial newspapers.

-Leading into the premiere of AOT season 2, the production committee behind the anime commissioned a full-page apology on the March 31st issue of The Nikkei.
+Leading into the premiere of AOT Season 2, the production committee behind the anime commissioned a full-page apology on the March 31 issue of The Nikkei.
 The apology statement is headlined with the title and subtitle:

 If you look at the photos of the statement from @matsuhiko0929 below, you’ll notice how large they printed the word “Apology.”
-That’s some way of making a statement, I guess?
+That’s some way of making a statement.

 今朝の日経に『進撃の巨人』製作委員会からでかでかとお詫びが掲載せれていて、『まさかここに来て、放送中止とか延期の類いか？！』と思ったら、、、#shingeki pic.twitter.com/qB7HzOJ4lF